Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 # Psyshock Physics

-Well… really more like a spatial query engine at this point, but whatever.
+Psyshock is a build-your-own-physics-engine toolkit with a powerful spatial query API and various simulation building blocks and utilities to provide complete control over all things spatial and physics.

-Check out the [Getting Started](Getting%20Started%20-%20Part%201.md) page!
+Check out the [Getting Started](Getting%20Started%20-%20Part%201.md) series!

 ## Why?